 But on the other hand, if a company is easy to get accepted into their network, odds are higher they do not reimburse as much.
 Again, this is a case by case situation you’ll need to research and address.

-How to Choose Mental Health Insurance Networks for Credentialing
+How to Choose Mental Health Insurance Companies for Credentialing

 Choosing which companies to apply to depends on a number of factors but can fall cleanly into three buckets: